research

 Please click here to submit a confidential interest form.

-Patients with Erythropoietic Protoporphyria (EPP) or X-Linked Porphyria (XLP) are needed for an FDA-sponsored research study on cimetidine.
-The study will assess whether cimetidine (a medication normally used to treat gastrointestinal issues such as ulcers or acid reflux) can reduce protoporphyrin IX (PPIX) levels which may impact photosensitivity.
+Patients with Erythropoietic Protoporphyria (EPP) or X-Linked Porphyria (XLP) were recruited for an FDA-sponsored research study on cimetidine.
+The study is assessing whether cimetidine (a medication normally used to treat gastrointestinal issues such as ulcers or acid reflux) reduces protoporphyrin IX (PPIX) levels which may impact photosensitivity.

 Participating Study Sites: